Mirror Games Against an Open Book Player: Further Work

-What happens if both Alice and Bob have limited memory?
-Is there some sort of stable solution where neither party wants to deviate from a scripted solution (assuming they prefer winning over drawing and that over losing)?

-Finally, what is the precise bound on the the memory Alice actually needs in order to survive this ordeal.
-We can think of a strategy that requires around $n$ bits.
+Therefore Alice's strategy is to start with the value $1$.
+Every time Bob chooses a number $j$ that is different from $2$ (the matched partner of $1$), Alice picks $j$'s matched number and changes the relevant bit to $1$.
+When Bob chooses $2$, then Alice set $b_1=1$ and finds, using the $n$ bits of memory, $b_1, b_2, \ldots, b_n$, the first pair that has not been played so far.
+She then chooses the first number from the pair as her move3e and sets $k$ accordingly.
+She continues in the same way till the end.

+Recall that Garg and Schneider~\cite{mirrorgame} showed a lower bound on a deterministic Alice of around 0.664n bits.
 Is this tight?
-Also is there a better amplification where you get that a $o(n)$ memory Alice has a probability of winning that is exponentially small in $n$.
+Perhaps an open book Alice can achieve better results.

+{\bf Limiting the memory size of both Alice and Bob:} What happens if {\em both} Alice and Bob have limited memory?
+In the spirit of the work on cooperation in repeated prisoner's dilemma with bounded rationality~\cite{PapadimitriouY94}, is there some sort of {\em stable solution} to the mirror game where it is possible to argue that it is not beneficial to neither party to deviate from a scripted solution (assuming they prefer winning over drawing and that over losing)?

+{\bf Open book setting:} The open book setting appears in a variety of fields.
+In distributed literature it resembles the full information model (see \cite{DBLP:journals/siamcomp/GoldreichGL98}).
+In random sampling it similar to a fully adaptive adversary (see \cite{DBLP:conf/pods/Ben-EliezerY20}).
+An interesting question is whether we can use similar techniques in order to find lower bounds in different multi players problems where one of the parties has no secrets.

+A similar concern to open book appeared in the differential privacy literature.
+Dwork et al.~\cite{DworkNPRY10} considered a model of {\em pan-private streaming algorithms} where, as in the open book setting, the entire internal state of the algorithm might be exposed to the adversary (either a fixed number of times or in what they called ``continual intrusions").
+They construct several streaming algorithms that remain secure in the pan-private model (e.g.\ distinct elements count, incidence count, cropped mean, heavy hitters).